image2-Nov-19-2025-09-34-05-1822-AM

 Sometimes customers will need to return items—it happens!
 But remember that you’ll have to pay a fee to your fulfillment center to process the return.
 That’s because the 3PL must re-process or dispose of the inventory.

 You’ll typically pay for return fees at an hourly rate.
-It’s common to pay $30 - $50 per hour for fulfillment employees to process your returns.
+It’s common to pay $35–$60 per hour or $2–$5 per item for fulfillment employees to process your returns.

 More complex products might require kitting or combining your products into one set.
 For example, you might need kitting if you’re putting multiple SKUs together in one package as a product bundle.

 Kitting fees cover the costs of paying expert workers to assemble your products in a particular way before shipping.
 Kitting fees are more of a custom job, so make sure you let your 3PL know you need custom kitting.
-Kitting fees are usually paid per hour, typically around $60/hour.
+Kitting fees are usually paid per hour, typically around $60–$80/hr or $0.50–$2.00 per kit.

 The last type of fee you might see when outsourcing fulfillment is an account management fee.
 This is a flat fee you pay every month for someone to manage your account.
 It includes things like: